 Network Marketing Companies.
 The Company also competes with other direct selling organizations, some of which have a longer operating history and higher visibility, name recognition and financial resources.
 The leading network marketing company in the Company's markets is Amway Corporation and its affiliates.
 The Company competes for new distributors on the basis of the Global Compensation Plan and its premium quality products.
 Management envisions the entry of many more direct selling organizations into the marketplace as this channel of distribution expands over the next several years.
-The Company has been advised that certain large, well-financed corporations are planning to launch direct selling enterprises which will compete with the Company will be able to successfully meet the challenges posed by this increased competition.
+The Company has been advised that certain large, well-financed corporations are planning to launch direct selling enterprises which will compete with the Company in certain of its product lines.
+There can be no assurance that the Company will be able to successfully meet the challenges posed by this increased competition.